Comparative Balance Sheet Meaning

 - Comparative analysis also poses a few drawbacks, such as the inflationary effect surrounding the market isn’t considered, it sometimes can also be misleading, and thus, authentic information is absent.

 Example Format of Comparative Balance Sheet

-Below is the format of a comparative balance sheet of Amazon Inc for the year 2018 and 2017.
+Below is the format of a comparative balance sheet of Amazon Inc. for 2018 and 2017.
 In this balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
-It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., the financial position of the year ended 2018 and 2017 are mentioned in columns 2018 and 2017 respectively after that there is two-column, the first column is showing the change in absolute term and the second column is showing the change in % term.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., the financial position of the year ended 2018 and 2017 are mentioned in columns 2018 and 2017, respectively.
+There are two columns – the first column shows the change in absolute terms, and the second column leads the change in % terms.

 Advantages of Comparative Balance Sheet

-- Comparison – It is very easy to compare the figures for the current year with the previous years because it gives both the year figures in one place.
-It also helps to analysis the figures of two or more companies or subsidiariesSubsidiariesA subsidiary company is controlled by another company, better known as a parent or holding company.
+- Comparison – It is effortless to compare the figures for the current year with the previous years as it gives both the years’ figures in one place.
+It also assists in analyzing the data of two or more companies or subsidiariesSubsidiariesA subsidiary company is controlled by another company, better known as a parent or holding company.
 The control is exerted through ownership of more than 50% of the voting stock of the subsidiary.
 Subsidiaries are either set up or acquired by the controlling company. of one company.

-This has been a guide to what is a Comparative Balance Sheet and its meaning.
-Here we discuss format and example of comparative balance sheet along with advantages and disadvantages.
+This article has been a guide to what is Comparative Balance Sheet and its meaning.
+Here we discuss its format and example along with its advantages and disadvantages.
 You can learn more from the following articles –